KirillTregubov/SoundInsights/docs/Week5Agenda.md

 ## After the meeting

-- Each member should do some research / start the sub-tasks assigned to them and
+- Each member should do some research / start the sub-tasks assigned to them and contact the rest of the team if they run into issues / think they cannot accomplish everything within the span of a week

 - We will discuss all the details related to the milestones we are prioritizing in the next meeting.